raymondworkshop/old.myblog/_posts/2014-04-19-sort-algorithms-priority-queues.markdown

 comments: true
 categories: [technology, algorithms]
 ---
+#### Introduction

-**Priority Queues** is a data type to find the largest M items in a stream of N items (Constrict: Not enough memory to store N items).
+Priority Queues is a data type to find the largest M items in a stream of N items (Constrict: Not enough memory to store N items).

+#### priority-queue implementation based on the binary heap
 Using priority queues is similar to using queues and stacks but implementing them efficiently is more challenging.
 We consider a classic priority-queue implementation based on the **binary heap** data structure, where items are kept in an array, subject to certain